ahoymarcus/nextjs-myjs-tech-blog/articles/containerization-overview-2022-03-25.md

 In **2004** Solaris Containers produced a feature that could leverage snapshots from the partitions that ware created, and then used to be cloned.
 And in **2005** Open VZ this Linux application introduced a patched Linux Kernel for the same purposes, but that was not released as part of the official Linux kernel.

-In **2006** Google launched a feature of Process Containers, renamed it later to `Cotnrol Groups (cgroups)` and eventually came to be merged to the Linux Kernel, until that in **2008** came the most complete use of Linux container manager implement using `cgroups` and Linux namespaces, withou any sort of patches.
+In **2006** Google launched a feature of Process Containers, renamed it later to `Control Groups (cgroups)` and eventually came to be merged to the Linux Kernel, until that in **2008** came the most complete use of Linux container manager implement using `cgroups` and Linux namespaces, withou any sort of patches.

 There were also contributions to these efforts in **2011** and in **2013**, but it was later in **2013** that Docker emerged and brought popularity to the whole process.

-Then, from **2016** ahead the site brings a very descriptive development of the whole environtment of Linux containers, including security advancements, tools, etc.
+Then, from **2016** ahead the same site brings a very descriptive development of the whole environtment of Linux containers, including security advancements, tools, etc ([A Brief History of Containers: From the 1970s Till Now - Aqua Blog](https://blog.aquasec.com/a-brief-history-of-containers-from-1970s-chroot-to-docker-2016)).

 ###### Note:
 - BSD/OS is a discontined proprietary version of the BSD operating system developed by the Berkeley Software Design.
 [Wikipedia](https://en.wikipedia.org/wiki/BSD/OS)